fortunejs/fortune/README.md

 ## Abstract

 Fortune.js has a minimal public interface, mostly just the constructor and `request` method.
-Calling `request` dispatches calls to three extensible interfaces that work together: `Adapter`, `Serializer`, and transform functions, based on the request data.

-- The `Adapter` abstraction allows for multiple persistence back-ends, such as common server-side databases like [Postgres](https://github.com/fortunejs/fortune-postgres) and [MongoDB](https://github.com/fortunejs/fortune-mongodb), and IndexedDB in the web browser.
-- *Optional*: The `Serializer` abstraction allows for multiple I/O formats, including media types such as [Micro API](http://micro-api.org) and [JSON API](http://jsonapi.org), standard input formats such as URL encoded and form data, and custom serializers for HTML.
-- *Optional*: Transform functions isolate business logic, so that it may stay consistent no matter what adapter, serializer, or network protocol is used.
+Calling `request` dispatches calls to the `Adapter`, based on the request data.
+Optionally, transform functions may be defined to isolate business logic, so that it may stay consistent no matter what `Adapter` is used.

-Included are networking wrappers which call the `request` method, so it is not coupled with any external protocol, and it should be able to work with any transport layer such as HTTP and WebSocket.

 ## Example